RonalDav/RonalDav/README.md

 # **Ron Davies - PhD Student in Computer Science & Engineering**

 Welcome to my GitHub!
 I am a PhD student having fun across audio science, bioinformatics, immunomics, exploration, and artificial intelligence.
 Here, you’ll find a mix of my academic and personal projects, and occasionally some of my ongoing research will be visible as well.

+I have a few local LLM server setups coming soon for generically reproducing any LLM based implementation without the need for public API usage.
+The motivation for this is my personal desire to stay a step ahead of privacy risks imposed by the collection of information shared with companies that operate LLMs via API services.
+I hope others can find value in this as well!

 ---